 -A Lighthouse in the desert- Southern Arizona DREAM CENTER

-Healing for those affected by chemical addiction & human trafficking in Tucson, Sahuarita, and all of Southern Arizona
+Healing for those affected by chemical addiction & human trafficking in Tucson and all surrounding areas

-The Southern Arizona Dream Center’s purpose is to reconnect isolated people to God and a community of support by providing human services that address immediate and long-term needs in the areas of addiction, hunger, poverty, homelessness, education, and human trafficking.
+The Southern Arizona Dream Center’s purpose is to reconnect isolated people to God and a community of support by providing human services that address immediate and long-term needs in the areas of drug addiction and human trafficking.

 The Southern Arizona Dream Center is building a community of resilient people whose lives have been redeemed by God’s love.
 The lives we change are not merely examples of God’s power to restore broken lives.
 The men, women and families we help also go on to share that love with others, to pass on the hope they have been given, and to make transformation possible for others.

-The Southern Arizona Dream Center seeks to primarily reach those struggling with chemical addictions all throughout Tucson, Sahuarita, and the rest of Southern Arizona.
+The Southern Arizona Dream Center seeks to primarily reach those struggling with chemical addictions and enslaved to Human Trafficking all throughout Tucson and the surrounding areas.
 Our goal as of now is to raise enough money to build a location so we can reach those in need right where they are.
-Our outreach programs will help all those living in Southern Arizona struggling with addiction, poverty, hunger, and recovery.
+Our outreach programs will offer long term solutions to a huge area of need.